eda-labs/nfd24-lab/docs/lab4.md

 That’s why integration is key, and the Notifier app steps in.
 It bridges the gap, making sure that all those critical events and conditions are delivered exactly where they need to go, ensuring your network’s intelligence isn’t just locked away but actually working for you.

+/// admonition | Apps?
+    type: subtle-question
+Almost everything in EDA is considered an Application (App), for example the Fabrics app that you interacted with in [Lab 1](lab1.md) or VNET app in [Lab 2](lab2.md).
+Apps extend the core functionality of EDA by introducing new declarative abstractions, intergrations with other systems, and more.

+///

 ## The Notifier app

 Notifier lets you craft and deliver personalized alerts tailored to your specific events and conditions.